How it works

 And you should get a language that looks kind of like German!

-This article will briefly explain some of the main things you might want to take control over, such as the overall sounds and spelling, as well as editing individual words.
+This article will briefly explain some of the main things you might want to take control over, such as the sounds and spelling, as well as editing individual words.
 Meanwhile, our guides page drills down into more detail on each topic.
 We also have a great YouTube channel on various topics.

 Sounds and spelling